occasiongenius/og-react-swipe/README.md

 ```

 ## Planned Features
- * animation hook: a function passed to Card that will be passed x,y position of the mouse at the same throttled rate as animations.
-This can be used for external animations and dom updates
  * non-draggable elements: selectors for elements that should not drag, right now defaults to buttons and anchor tags